What Is the Bose-Einstein Condensate and What Does It Tell Us About Matter?

 Another potential new branch of science would be research into monopole magnets.
 These would be with only a north or a south pole but not both at once.
 Seems easy to find, right?
 Wrong.
 Take any magnet in the world and split it in half.
 The juncture where they split will take the opposite pole orientation to the other end.
 No matter how many times you split a magnet you will always get those poles.
 So why care about something that likely doesn’t exist?
 The answer is fundamental.
 If monopoles exist, they would help explain charges (both positive and negative), allowing much of fundamental physics to be firmly rooted in theory with better backing.

 So what would scientists look for?
 According to quantum theory, the monopole would exhibit what is known as a Dirac string.
-This is a phenomenon where any quantum particle is attracted to a monopole and through the interaction would create an interference pattern in the wave.
+This is a phenomenon where any quantum particle is attracted to a monopole and through the interaction would create an interference pattern in the wave function it displays.
 A distinct one that could not be mistaken for anything else.
-Combine this behavior with the magnetic field for a monopole and you got an unmistakable pattern (Francis).
+Combine this behavior with the magnetic field for a monopole and you got an unmistakable pattern (Francis, Arianrhod).

 Bring in the BEC!
-Using rubidium atoms, they adjusted their spin and alignment of the magnetic field by tuning the velocity and the vortices of the particles in the BEC.
+Using rubidium atoms, they adjusted their spin and alignment of the magnetic field by tuning the velocity and the vortices of the particles in the BEC to mimic the monopole conditions they desired.
+Then, using electromagnetic fields, they could see how their BEC reacted.
 As they got to the desired state that mimed the monopole, that Dirac string popped up as predicted!
-The possible existence of monopoles lives on (Francis).
+The possible existence of monopoles lives on (Francis, Arianrhod).

 Francis, Matthew.
 “Bose-Einstein Condensates Used to Emulate Exotic Magnetic Monopole.” ars technia.
 Conte Nast., 30 Jan.
 2014.
 Web.
 26 Jan 2015.